akhils911dev/theblog/updown/index.md

 Our uploaded file
 ![image](/img/updown-ourfile.png)

-Also, I tried to upload a php file, but it was failed due to some fillers.
-We got the response, "Extension not allowed!"
+It was successfully hit the callback to my server and remove once it's done.
 ## Foothold

-what we can do is we need to bypass the fillers and upload a php file to gain code execution.I tried some other extensions like phtml, php5-7, phar and Phar I got worked up.
+what we can do is we need to bypass the fillers and upload a php file to gain code execution.I uploaded a phar and got worked up because it wasn't included in the filter list.
 To see what functions are available, I uploaded the phar file and used the phpinfo function.
-Unfortunately, normal system functions are disabled expect "proc_open".
+Unfortunately, normal system functions are disabled except "proc_open.".

 Created a revershell with proc_open